 These credit card merchant codes are then used by acquiring banks and payment service providers to set fees, assess risk, and more.
-Keep in mind that each card network –that is, Visa, Mastercard, Discover, and American Express — each have their own lists of MCCs, and while they are largely similar, there might be some specific differences for certain types of business.
+Keep in mind that each card network — Visa, Mastercard, Discover, and American Express — each has its own list of MCCs.
+While they are largely similar, there might be some specific differences for certain types of businesses.

 How Do MCC Codes Affect Payment Processing?

-Since your MCC code represents the “predominant business activity of the merchant,” it can influence payment processing in a few different ways:
+Since your MCC code represents the “predominant business activity of the merchant,” it can influence payment processing in a few different ways.

 Can Getting The Right MCC Really Lower Your Processing Costs?

 Visa and Mastercard both offer lower interchange rates to “emerging markets” — that is, businesses that historically haven’t accepted credit cards as their predominant form of payment.
 That includes healthcare and education as well as government organizations, utilities, and even insurance sales.
 Of course, specific requirements apply to be qualified for these MCC codes.

 The Final Word On MCC Codes

 MCC codes are a critical component of every business when it comes to accepting credit cards.
-They are decided by credit card processors at the start of the application process and indicate what type of business you are and what products or services you provide.
+They are decided by credit card processors at the start of the application process and indicate what type of business you have and what products or services you provide.

 Understanding how this code affects you can help you decide whether or not to register as a nonprofit or request that additional MCC codes apply to an expanding part of your business.
 Beyond reaching out to your credit card processor, however, there isn’t much you can do as a business owner to make the final decision about your MCC code, as it’s based on specific criteria identified by the credit card processor at the time of your application.